outcastofmusic/jikken/docs/usage.rst

 jikken list count
 ^^^^^^^^^^^^^^^^^^
 `jikken list count` can be used to return the number of experiments in the database.
 This includes all experiments including mse stages.
-Running `jikken list count` without arguments returns everyting in the db. `jikken list count` has three optional arguments:
+Running `jikken list count` without arguments returns everything in the db. `jikken list count` has three optional arguments:

 - `-t`, `--tags` can be used to provide a number of tags jikken will try to match
+- `-q`, `--query` is used in conjunction with the tags options.
+It can take two values `all` or `any`. `all` will try to match all provided tags, while `or` will try to provide any of the provided tags and any of the provided names.
 - `-n`, `--name` can be used to provide a number of names jikken will try to match.
 Jikken will also match parts of names
-- `-q`, `--query` is used in conjuction of the above arguments.
-It can take two values `all` or `any`. `all` will try to match all provided tags and all provided names, while `or` will try to provide any of the provided tags and any of the provided names.

 jikken list exp
 ^^^^^^^^^^^^^^^^^^